A Novel Neural-symbolic System under Statistical Relational Learning: Experiments

+During the training phase, we conduct an extensive analysis of various factors that may affect downstream task performance.
+These factors include the hyperparameters $\alpha$, $\beta$, $\gamma$.
+This comprehensive evaluation framework provides deeper insights into the influence of these factors on model performance.

-To investigate how the model trade-off affects reasoning performance, we design three variants to verify the effect of individual components on \texttt{GBPGR}.
-Specifically, we obtain different variants for optimized objection Eq. (\ref{eq:10}) (Please refer to Methods) by setting values of the trade-off factors.
-The three variants are as follows: (1) \texttt{GBPGR-SRM} ($\alpha = 1, \beta = 0, \gamma = 0$): removing symbolic reasoning module.
-(2) \texttt{GBPGR-NRM} ($\alpha = 1/2, \beta = 1, \gamma = 1$): removing a half of visual reasoning module.
-(3) \texttt{GBPGR-OI} ($\alpha = 1, \beta = 1, \gamma = 0$): removing crossentropy of observed variables.
+To investigate the impact of model trade-offs on reasoning, we designed three variants to assess the effect of individual components on \texttt{NSF-SRL}.
+Specifically, we derived these variants from the optimized objective in Eq. (\ref{eq:10}) by adjusting the values of the trade-off factors.
+The three variants are as follows: (1) \texttt{NSF-SRL-SRM} ($\alpha = 1, \beta = 0, \gamma = 0$): excluding the symbolic reasoning module, (2) \texttt{NSF-SRL-NRM} ($\alpha = 1/2, \beta = 1, \gamma = 1$): reducing the visual reasoning module by half, and (3) \texttt{NSF-SRL-OI} ($\alpha = 1, \beta = 1, \gamma = 0$): omitting the cross-entropy of observed variables.
+We conducted experiments on digit image addition and zero-shot image classification tasks to evaluate performance of \texttt{NSF-SRL} and its variants.
+The results are presented in Fig. \ref{ablation} (a) and Fig. \ref{ablation} (b), respectively.

-We conducted experiments on the MNIST and AwA2 datasets to evaluate the performance of \texttt{GBPGR} and its variants.
-The results are presented in Fig. \ref{generalization}e and Fig. \ref{generalization}f, respectively.
-For Fig. \ref{generalization}e, we observe that the performance of the \texttt{GBPGR-NRM} variant is higher compared to its \texttt{GBPGR-SRM} counterparts, which differs from the results on the VRD dataset.
-This can be attributed to the fact that weakly supervised tasks, such as the MNIST dataset, have limited supervised information.
-In the case of weakly supervised tasks, the input images do not have their own individual labels, but only the labels for addition.
-This might result in the NRM module playing a more limited role in the task.
-Moreover, this finding indicates that leveraging symbolic knowledge is even more important for weakly supervised tasks compared to supervised tasks.
+In Fig. \ref{ablation} (a), we observe that the performance of the \texttt{NSF-SRL-NRM} variant is higher compared to its \texttt{NSF-SRL-SRM} counterparts.
+This indicates that the symbolic reasoning module is crucial in weakly supervised tasks.
+This is likely due to the limited availability of supervised information in such tasks.
+Specifically, in weakly supervised tasks, the input images are not individually labeled but only labeled by the addition task.
+As a result, the NRM module may have a more restricted role in these tasks.
+Moreover, this finding highlights the importance of incorporating symbolic knowledge.

-From Fig. \ref{generalization}f, we observe that the correlations among the components of SRM, VRM, and OI have a significantly positive impact on image classification in zero-shot learning.
-Additionally, we notice that the performance of our model is notably improved when the SRM module is applied.
-This validates the effectiveness of the logic rules incorporated in our model, as it aligns with our theoretical analysis suggesting that symbolic knowledge in logic rules can rectify the results of the NRM.
+In Fig. \ref{ablation} (b), we observe that the correlations among the components of SRM, VRM, and OI have a significantly positive impact on zero-shot image classification.
+Furthermore, the performance of our model is notably enhanced when SRM is applied, confirming the effectiveness of the symbolic knowledge integrated into the model.
+We conclude that symbolic knowledge helps the model adapt to new environments, specifically in recognizing unseen classes.